Women’s Leadership Development

 Women-only programs using a bifocal approach design can deliver on two fronts - the short-term goal of assisting women to thrive in the current workplace, and the long-term goal of building an organisation where all can thrive.
 In addition to a focus on the women, the program design ensures that men can support and engage with the women and the program, an essential aspect of building a more gender equitable workplace.

-Each program is tailored to the organisation’s needs, however important components of the program include a 3 day core program, follow-up workshops, peer learning groups and often one-on-one mentoring with senior men and women.
-Mentors can be key contributors to both the individual development and organisational learning of the bifocal approach.
+Each program is tailored to the organisation’s needs, however innovative aspects of the program include a 3 day core program, follow-up workshops, peer learning groups and often one-on-one mentoring with senior men and women.

 Clients have included: UWA, WA Police, the University of Tasmania, University of Newcastle, the CSIRO Land and Water Division, WA Department of Education and Training, Charles Sturt University, the WA Department of Environment and Conservation, the WA Department of Housing, and the University of Melbourne.